PhiLFitters/kafe2/doc/src/parts/user_guide.rst

     from kafe2 import ContoursProfiler
     cpf = ContoursProfiler(fit)

 By default, the one and two :math:`\sigma` contours are created.
-In case other values are desired, they can be specified in the creation of the ContoursProfiler object:
+Other values can be specified in the ContoursProfiler constructor:

 .. code-block:: python